 As a quick side-note, you don’t need snapshots if you capture every change in your data.
 Capturing changes allows you to reproduce historical snapshots, reconstructing the data at a certain period of time by looking at its most recent changes.

 A great example of this is the OpportunityHistory object.
-The Sales Analytics prebuilt Tableau CRM App uses this object to build a really cool waterfall dashboard, comparing your pipeline between a start and end date, and categorizing the different ways (at the opportunity level) your pipeline changed between those two dates (expanded, moved in/out, won, lost, etc).
+The Sales Analytics prebuilt CRM Analytics App uses this object to build a really cool waterfall dashboard, comparing your pipeline between a start and end date, and categorizing the different ways (at the opportunity level) your pipeline changed between those two dates (expanded, moved in/out, won, lost, etc).
 The limitation to this solution (also mentioned in the documentation) is that “the dashboard supports only fields within the opportunity history table.”
 We most commonly see a requirement to track changes over time at a lower grain (Opportunity Line Items or Quote Lines).

 Another new solution is the Change Analytics Template app, which allows you to analyze changes between two dates on any object which has field history tracking enabled.
 Notably, the Opportunity Line Item object does not allow field history tracking.